 Jalis over the years have seen a transformation from being used as a pierced window to partitions, railings, ventilators as well outer walls.

 Today in contemporary architecture, jalis have resurfaced as an element of Interior design used for adding aesthetics as well as creating partitions & dividers in urban floor plans.

 Originally carved in sandstone & marble, they are crafted in metal, wood & bricks today depending upon the spatial requirements.

 Various laser cut designs in MDF board are a latest trend to create focal points in interior design.

-Have a look at these eloquent Jali or perforated screenswhich functionally act as dividers and aesthetically stand as a sculpture.
+Have a look at these eloquent Jali or perforated screens.
+They functionally act as Dividers and aesthetically stand as a Sculpture.